wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 The file mapping function, therefore, is defined as a function that, given the file's identify (usually represented by its inode number, as this paper assumes) and the logical block number, output a physical block number where the data that corresponds to the logical block can be found.

+The paper notices that, generally speaking, two types of file mapping have been implemented by previous proposals.
+The first type is local mapping, where each file has its own file mapping structure, and these structure instances are physically disjoint objects, which are typically found in the inodes.